mienaikoe/ziyu/Lore/Notes.md

 - Introduce a species of bird to Ulukoma, and then when Lin + Kip climb the tree, have some foreshadowing where Kip knocks a nest down accidentally, and Lin saves the eggs.
 (Perhaps future books can have Lin be some hero?)

+- DO NOT VILLIFY Ulukoma's sexual society.
+Only villify its drug problem under Lissa.
+Hint about Casra's approval and partaking in the sexual society as well.

 - More description of Ramne, Linyu, Lissa, Setre, and Ginnu.
   - Give Ramne a lot of concealment.
 Make it almost impossible to spot him.